joelwking/f5toolkit/README.md

 PLAY RECAP *********************************************************************
 localhost                  : ok=1    changed=1    unreachable=0    failed=0
 ```
-Verify on the F5 BigIP GUI that the LTM note `foo` has been created.
+Verify on the F5 BigIP GUI that the LTM node `foo` has been created.

 ### Automate F5 Initial Setup - iControl & Ansible
 This lab illustrates how to automate the entire F5 initial setup by reading a CSV file and running an Ansible playbook.